Houston Texans CEO apologizes over 'inmates' comment

-HOUSTON (AP) — The chairman and chief executive of the Houston Texans has apologized after a report said he declared "we can't have the inmates running the prison" during a meeting of NFL owners over what to do about players who kneel in protest during the national anthem.
+HOUSTON (AP) — Bob McNair, the chairman and chief executive of the Houston Texans, apologized Friday after a report said he declared "we can't have the inmates running the prison" during a meeting of NFL owners over what to do about players who kneel in protest during the national anthem.

-In his statement released Friday, Bob McNair says he regretted using the expression and said he was "not referring to our players."
+McNair said he regretted using the expression and that he was "not referring to our players."

 "I used a figure of speech that was never intended to be taken literally," McNair said.
 "I would never characterize our players or our league that way and I apologize to anyone who was offended by it."